For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 The action drama involves creative and brutal killings by the man, with the body count rising high.

-The dialogues are repetitive and simple to understand, making it the best choice for beginner-level Norwegian language lovers.
+The simple, repetitive dialogues make it the best choice for beginner-level Norwegian learners.

 12. The Wave (2015)